I followed my curiosity into what would become one of the most surprising experiences in my life.

 He, also being slightly unsatisfied, eventually agreed to opening our relationship.
 We came up with our rules, eyed each other excitedly and with a bit of trepidation, and set off hoping to reclaim a few fragments of our lost souls.

-Someone would have to "jump first" into this adventure, and that someone happened to be me.
+Someone would have to "jump first" into this adventure, and that someone was me.

 I started cracking open my heart, letting in little bits from the few men I welcomed into my arms.